Transcript

 Also, you get the benefit at least historically of actually thriving when stocks do poorly and thriving when bonds do poorly and in particular, thriving when both stocks and bonds do poorly at the same time.

-It helps by filling in those potholes like a period like the 1970s you could have done just fine.
-In a period like the credit crisis in 2008, you could have done just fine.
-During a period like COVID, where the market went down 34%, you could have done just fine.
 I look at it and say, "I like this thing, I think it adds a lot of value, and it gives me what I'm looking for."
-Which is I have the portfolio has the reasonable rate of return, but I'm also, it appears, getting rid of, to a large degree, the potential for a lost decade and the potential to get totally left behind in inflation.
+Which is I have the portfolio that has the reasonable rate of return, but I'm also, it appears, getting rid of, to a large degree, the potential for a lost decade and the potential to get totally left behind in inflation.
 By adding it in, it really just solves those two problems that I worry about, that other people are going to worry about but they're not worrying about right now.